CameronCSS/Data-Analysis/Tableau/README.md

 <summary>Data Analysis / Visuals Projects</summary>
 <a href="https://cameroncss.github.io/Data-Analysis/Netflix/index.html" target="new">Netflix Movies and TV Shows</a>
 <br>
-&nbsp; &nbsp;:arrow_right_hook: - Built out multiple sheets to display on a single visual, and created an interactive dashboard.
+&nbsp; &nbsp;- Built out multiple sheets to display on a single visual, and created an interactive dashboard.
 <br>
 <br>
 <a href="https://github.com/CameronCSS/Data-Analysis/tree/main/SLC%20civilian%20complaints" target="new">SLC civilian complaints</a>
   <br>
-&nbsp; &nbsp;:arrow_right_hook: - Utilized API calls to gather data from public sources.
+&nbsp; &nbsp;- Utilized API calls to gather data from public sources.
 Built a local DB to use in Power BI to uncover valuable insights.
   <br>
 </details>
 <br>